 First, it failed to read the TCA's preemption, savings, and preservation clauses in context with the TCA itself.
 "A statute's meaning does not always turn solely on the broadest imaginable definition of its component words."
 Epic Sys. v.
 Lewis, 138 S. Ct.
 1612, 1631 (2018).
 A court, after all, construes statutes, not isolated provisions "in a vacuum."
 Home Depot USA, Inc. v.
 Jackson, 139 S. Ct.
 1743, 1748 (2019) (cleaned up).
-It is important, then, that a court "read [a statute's] words in their context and with a view to their place in the overall statutory scheme."
+A court must always "read [a statute's] words in their context and with a view to their place in the overall statutory scheme."
 Id.
 Reading a clause out of context can wreak havoc on the operation of the rest of the statute.
 This case shows how.

-Unlike the preservation clause, which preserves non-preempted requirements "relating to or prohibiting the sale" of tobacco products, 21 U.S.C. § 387p(a)(1), the TCA's savings clause says only that the preemption clause "does not apply to requirements relating to the sale" of tobacco products.
+Unlike the preservation clause, which preserves non-preempted requirements "relating to or prohibiting the sale" of tobacco products, 21 U.S.C. § 387p(a)(1), the TCA's saving clause says only that the preemption clause "does not apply to requirements relating to the sale" of tobacco products.
 Id. § 387p(a)(2)(B).
 Because "Congress acts intentionally" whenever it "includes particular language in one section of a statute but omits it in another section," Russello v.
-United States, 464 U.S. 16, 23 (1983), Congress's choice to omit the words "or prohibiting" from a nearly identical phrase in the savings clause must be given effect.
-Here that means giving effect to Congress's choice that state and local governments cannot ban the sale of tobacco products based on differing local product standards.
+United States, 464 U.S. 16, 23 (1983), Congress's choice to omit the words "or prohibiting" from a nearly identical phrase in the saving clause must be given effect.
+Here that means giving effect to Congress's choice that States and localities cannot ban the sale of tobacco products based on their own unique product standards.

 Second, the Ninth Circuit ignored "the commonplace of statutory construction that the specific governs the general."
 RadLAX Gateway Hotel v.
 Amalgamated Bank, 566 U.S. 639, 645 (2012).
 "The general/specific canon is perhaps most frequently applied to statutes in which a general permission or prohibition is contradicted by a specific prohibition or permission."
 Id.
-That is the situation here, where a broad reading of a savings clause goes against specific provisions ensuring that the FDA sets "national standards controlling the manufacture of tobacco products and the ingredients used in such products."
+That is the situation here, where a broad reading of a saving clause goes against specific provisions ensuring that the FDA sets "national standards controlling the manufacture of tobacco products and the ingredients used in such products."
 21 U.S.C. § 387 note.

-This Court has interpreted many savings clauses in other federal laws.
-Time and again, it has refused to allow a savings clause to upset Congress's carefully chosen regulatory scheme.
-Instead, each time it has read the savings clause in a way that is incompatible with the Ninth Circuit's reading here.
+This Court has interpreted many saving clauses in other federal laws.
+Time and again, it has refused to allow a saving clause to upset Congress's carefully chosen regulatory scheme.
+Instead, it has always read the saving clause in a way that is incompatible with the Ninth Circuit's reading here.

 1. Morales v.
 Trans World Airlines, Inc., 504 U.S. 374 (1992).
-The Airline Deregulation Act contains a savings clause held over from the Federal Aviation Act.
+The Airline Deregulation Act contains a saving clause held over from the Federal Aviation Act.
 Nothing in the FAA, the clause says, "shall in any way abridge or alter the remedies now existing at common law or by statute, but the provisions of this chapter are in addition to such remedies."
 Id. at 378.